Strategic Plan

 Performance indicators

-• Data analytics including Get Ready Queensland market research shows increased awareness of risk, resilience and how to be prepared.
+• Data analytics including Get Ready Queensland market research shows increased community awareness of risk, resilience and how to be prepared.

 Principle 3 - Invest in betterment and disaster risk reduction for resilience